TL;DR

 “Many English learners have been assessed their whole lives,” Jennifer explains.
 “They’re used to being told what’s right and wrong, which creates a fear of speaking and making mistakes.”

-This fear can hold learners back from real-world communication, where language is much more flexible than in a classroom.
+This fear can hold learners back from real-world communication.
+Language is much more flexible than in a classroom.
 In reality, making mistakes is necessary and a natural part of the learning process.

-It seems that people have higher expectations of themselves when it comes to English versus other languages.
+It seems that people have higher expectations of themselves when it comes to English.
 Unlike learners of other languages, who might be thrilled to say a few sentences in German or Japanese, English learners often feel that anything less than near-native proficiency isn’t good enough.
-Regardless, in language learning, mistakes are simply (inevitable) opportunities to grow.
+Regardless, mistakes are simply (inevitable) opportunities to grow.

 Mistake #3: Comparing English to Their Native Language